 Why does the human species strive to possess much more than it needs?
 The simplest but incomplete answer is the desire for dominance.
 While in India people are divided into castes, this notion seems to have been degraded over the years.
 The levels of human development are no longer measured by intellect, knowledge, enlightenment, but by quantitative gains.
 How many houses, cars and phones will there be?
 But this is the desire of the common people, while the desire of the current world elite is no longer measured in this, but in how many people it will be able to dominate.

 This human degradation is quite evident in IT as well.
 Years ago, the richest people were the oil producers, a resource that nature created millions of years ago and gave it to humanity.
 These sources were occupied by certain people and companies, and they started selling it to us.
 Can you imagine what audacity?!
 They have no credit for it, but they behave like owners of a natural resource.
 But in the 21st century, things have changed.
 The biggest rich are now the owners of IT companies. of course stock market speculators quickly lined up behind them.
-While in the 1980s Internet technologies promised something good to happen, and it changed people’s lives and quality of life, at the beginning of the 21st century, things obviously started to degrade.
-Then there were thousands of companies that produced a product, looking for people’s interest, and now the interest is simply imposed and suggested.
-IT firms realized that people were fed up with all this false offering and decided to make people dependent on IT.
-This process is most visible now, with the introduction of AI.

 AI was initially presented as a tool to simplify various job functions.
 However, it is apparent that it seeks to substitute human workers solely for the sake of profit.
 This is achieved through an extensive propaganda campaign that aims to deceive and manipulate individuals.
 The reason behind this is quite apparent when looking at the stock market; it is evident that the majority of IT giants’ shares have been decreasing over the past two years.
 Previously, these companies absorbed smaller businesses to maintain a fresh supply of resources.
 However, they have now grown so extensively that they are impossible to replicate.
 Any claims of competition are merely a propaganda ruse.